opentracing-contrib/java-agent/README.md

 Java Agent for instrumenting Java applications using an OpenTracing compliant Tracer.

 The instrumentation is performed in a non-intrusive manner leveraging the [ByteMan project](http://byteman.jboss.org/) to define a set of rules.
-These rules can be used in three ways:
+These rules can be used to:

-* Directly instrument a technology/framework (e.g. java.net.HttpURLConnection)

 * Install a framework integration (e.g. OkHttp, Servlet)